 What we are doing

-- In South Sudan, CARE is providing crucial humanitarian assistance, including emergency nutrition, water, sanitation, health, hygiene, education and protection support.
-We aim to reach 450,000 people over the next 18 months.
+CARE is providing crucial humanitarian assistance across the region, including emergency food, nutrition, water, sanitation, health, hygiene, education and protection support.

 - In any crisis, women and girls are particularly vulnerable to malnutrition as well as gender-based violence.
-In Puntland, CARE is providing medical and psychological support to an increasing number of rape survivors and working with communities to improve protection and reduce risks.
+In Puntland (Somalia), CARE is providing medical and psychological support to an increasing number of rape survivors and working with communities to improve protection and reduce risks.

-- In Ethiopia, CARE has supported over one million drought affected people with clean water, food, seeds and cash.
+- In Ethiopia, CARE has supported over 1.5 million drought-affected people with clean water, food, seeds and cash.